Ciprofloxacin for infection Ciproxin

 |Diarrhoea||Drink plenty of water to replace lost fluids.
 If the diarrhoea is severe or continues to be a problem, speak with your pharmacist or doctor for advice|

 Important: there are also a number of rare but more serious side-effects which have been associated with ciprofloxacin.
-Speak with your doctor as soon as possible if you experience the following:
+Speak with your doctor as soon as possible if you experience any of the following:

 - An allergic-type reaction, such as swelling around your face or mouth, a skin rash, or any difficulty breathing.